porsche-design-system/porsche-design-system/core/ui-kit/patternlab/source/_patterns/01-atoms/03-icon/icon.md

 The whole set of icons can be found here:
 `~@porsche/ui-kit-core/src/base/icon/*.svg`

+If you do not optimize the SVG icons by yourself, you can also use the optimized icon set:
+`~@porsche/ui-kit-core/src/base/icon/*.min.svg`

 Building the sprite can be done manually or even better with help of a frontend build system, e.g. https://github.com/jkphl/svg-sprite.

 __Hints for optimizations__: